kuiper2000/tropical-dynamics/_sources/Variability/MJO.md

 \langle \frac{\partial m}{\partial t}\rangle+ \langle  \nabla \cdot \mathbf{V}m \rangle + \langle\frac{\partial L\omega m}{\partial p} \rangle= F^{m}_{B}-F^{m}_{T}
 ```

-While the observed tropical circulation is dominated by first baroclinic structure (divergence in the upper layer and convergence in the lower layer or vice versa), we have the following relationship
+While the observed tropical circulation is dominated by the first baroclinic structure (divergence in the upper layer and convergence in the lower layer or vice versa), we have the following relationship

 ```{math}
 :label: GMS3